IngoKl/python-programming-for-linguists/2021/learning-path-experienced.md

-# Learning Path - Experience in Python
+# Learning Path - Experienced in Python

-Welcome to the *Experience in Python* learning path.
+Welcome to the *Experienced in Python* learning path.
 This is the shortest learning path and will skip over most introductory material.
 This document, compared to the beginner's version, is also very matter-of-fact.
 If you are looking for a little bit more handholding, have a look at the other learning paths. 😊

 Before you proceed, please make sure that you have read the introductory [README.md](https://github.com/IngoKl/python-programming-for-linguists/blob/main/README.md) file outlining this course.